2023 Summer Exhibitions

 The Old Point Schoolhouse’s Janet T. Swanson Exhibition Gallery is the venue for the annual summer exhibition drawn from OHS’s collections:

 Village House is period-furnished with noteworthy pieces from the OHS collection and shown as a late 19th-century boarding house, demonstrating a significant chapter in its history.
-Every year six new exhibitions are installed on the 2nd floor:
+Every year six new exhibitions, curated by William McNaught (except where noted), are installed on the 2nd floor:

 “What is It?” – The Oysterponds Historical Society collections are full of extraordinary objects that seem strange to our 21st century eyes but, in fact, were common household objects, ordinary implements or useful farming tools from a century or two ago.
-Today, it’s a challenge to determine how they were used or for what purpose, but there will be copious hints to help visitors as they try to deduce what each mysterious item is.
+Today, it’s a challenge to determine how they were used or for what purpose, but–don’t worry–we’ll supply copious hints to help visitors as they try to deduce what each mysterious item is.
 Co-curated by Sarah Olmstead.

 “Happy Birthday: Orient Yacht Club at 90” – The Orient Yacht Club (OYC), founded in 1933 and incorporated in 1940, occupies a central place in the Oysterponds universe.
-Over the decades hundreds of sailing novices and landlubbers have been transformed into intrepid seafarers under its auspices.
+Over the past nine decades hundreds of sailing novices and landlubbers have been transformed into intrepid seafarers under its auspices.
 In its 90 years the Club has run many different sorts of races for one-design and handicap boats.
-Photos and documents capture the compelling history and reflect the Club’s importance to generations.
-Co-Curated by Alison Ventura.
+This multi-media exhibition features photos, art, and documents that tell the compelling history and reflect the Club’s importance to generations.
+Co-curated by John Holzapfel.

 Webb House

-The 18th-century Webb House—also period-furnished—was floated across the bay in 1955 from Greenport to its present location overlooking Poquatuck Park.
-It now contains a permanent Maritime Exhibition on the 2nd floor:
+The 18th-century Webb House was floated across the bay in 1955 from Greenport to its present location overlooking Poquatuck Park.
+It now contains period-furnished rooms on the 1st floor and a permanent Maritime Exhibition on the 2nd:

 “Webb House Permanent Maritime Exhibition” – Given the Oysterponds community’s historical connection and proximity to the sea, it is no wonder that OHS’s collection abounds with significant artwork and artifacts that have to do with ships, seafaring, whaling, etc. This Exhibition, on the 2nd floor of Webb House, is a compelling distillation of the many noteworthy maritime-related items in our collection, including 16 of our maritime paintings and seven of our ship models—many recently restored.